Yes, eating your broccoli is good for you.

 Some of these chemicals are stress compounds that protect the plant.
 When we consume the compounds, our body borrows benefits for our own health.

-It is known generally to enhance antioxidant defenses in the body, while promoting anti-inflammatory and cell clean-up mechanisms (3).
-Oxidative stress is a key metabolic pathway behind inflammation, aging, brain health, and all chronic disease.
+It is known generally to enhance antioxidant defenses in the body while promoting anti-inflammatory and cell clean-up mechanisms (3).
+Oxidative stress is a key metabolic pathway behind inflammation, aging, brain health, and all chronic diseases.

 When consumed by humans, SFN may protect against a number of cancer subtypes, cardiovascular disease, bone loss, and autism (4).